Heritage Valley — tract homes in Pleasanton (1975)

 By the early '70s, Pleasanton was having growing pains.
 In Spring 1972, voters hit the brakes—approving a growth moratorium that capped home construction at just 15 units per quarter.
 Morrison had already bought a large swath of land in January 1971, spanning from Santa Rita Road to the train tracks, and from Mohr Avenue down to Valley Avenue.
 Originally planned for 477 homes (a mix of single-family, garden homes, and townhouses), the site’s full development would take more than a decade.

-With a keen eye for what worked (and what sold), Morrison returned to some of its most beloved floor plans, added fresh façades, and opened Heritage Valley to a warm reception.
+With a keen eye for what worked (and what sold), Morrison returned to some of its most beloved floor plans, added fresh façades, and opened Heritage Valley in September 1975 to a warm reception.
 The homes captured what buyers longed for: a suburban sanctuary with just enough polish, plenty of space, and the promise of a pool in every backyard.

 Nearly 1,000 prospective buyers came through in that first year.
 By the end of 1976, 91 out of 103 available homes had found their owners.
 Whether it was the open floor plans, the generous lot sizes, or the siren call of slow growth and rising values, Heritage Valley hit the sweet spot.

-Map of the Heritage Valley model homes on Morganfield Court.
+Pricing history of Heritage Valley homes

 • 1975: $47,500 - $56,250